mark-omarov/mark-omarov/README.md

   Hi 👋
 </h1>

-My name is Mark Omarov.
+My name is Mark.
 I'm a Ukrainian residing in Japan.
 I got my first PC when I was about seven y.o. and since then, was fascinated and excited about the technology.
 After that, I had multiple attempts at self-taught programming, starting with Pascal, but failed every time until I re-prioritized my life after the 2014 events in Donetsk, Ukraine.

 - 👨‍💻 Currently working with an international enterprise as a Tech Lead;
 - 📚 Learning Rust for fun, and would love to check out Go;